FREQUENTLY ASKED QUESTIONS

 THOWs: For tiny houses on wheels you can level the home and, together with the included stabilization jacks, put cinder blocks under the steel box frame.
 There is a some variation on what a lawful foundation is depending on where you are.
 And, whether this could be considered a permanent foundation because, unlike the larger park model and modular tiny homes, the THOW is designed for travel like an RV.
 However, tiny homes on wheels are often considered like an RV by local government.
 Because of this, they might now allow permanent placement of a THOW as a primary residence.

 Electricity: Our tiny homes can be built to provide amperage from 50amps to 200 amps.
 It just depends on your needs.
 For less hassle with voltage for tiny houses on wheels (50amp), we recommend hot water heaters and stoves run on propane.
 But we offer electric units as well.
-Our larger park model tiny houses use more power (150 amp) is standard, but can be more as needed.
+Our larger modular and park model tiny houses use more power.
+For these 150 amp to 200 amp is standard.

 For our modular and park model class tiny homes, you will need professional transporting by a big rig tractor trailer truck.
 We normally coordinate your home’s transport once your build is complete.